-The Saint Luke Preschool & Pre-K Program provides a rich environment of growth, play, and learning.
+The Saint Luke Pre-K Program provides a rich environment of growth, play, and learning.
 Children are encouraged to learn by engaging in new experiences and creative play.
 Our aim is to develop the whole child spiritually, cognitively, emotionally, and physically.
-Classes are offered for 3 & 4 year olds.
+Classes are offered for 4 year olds.

 4-year old classes are Monday through Friday from 8:00 – 3:00.
 Extended Day is available for Pre-K students.

-For more information or to schedule a tour, please email Anne Ryan Craig, Preschool Director or call, 703.356.1508
+For more information or to schedule a tour, please email Anne Ryan Craig, Preschool Director, or call the Front Office at 703.356.1508.

 - Language Arts: Each week, a new letter is introduced.
 Our objective for the students is to understand that each letter makes a sound and teaches students how to properly write letters.